Note to those who wonder what a pimple ball is:

 I haven’t seen a pimpleball in about 15 years, but those who remember them can tell you that they were perfect for inner city street games like the ones named above.
 It was basically a thin rubber ball much like a racketball.
 It had little dimples, raised stripes and some models had a raised star on the top.
 If your family comes from Philadelphia, Boston or New York ask your father what a pimpleball is, he will be happy to share the information.

 Pimple Balls were distributed by the Eagle Rubber Company of Ashland, Ohio from 1932 through 1982.
 About a half of a million pimple balls were produced each year.
-Most of which ended up on roofs and in coal-bins (sewers).
+Most of which ended up on roofs and in sewers.